-That said, knowledge is power where your health is concerned—and understanding the difference between micronutrients and macronutrients is always a good first step to building good nutritional habits.
-Plus, it's a good idea to know whether to prioritize supplementation or food sources when it comes to the nutrients your body needs.
+That said, knowledge is power where our health is concerned—and understanding the difference between macronutrients and micronutrients is always a good first step to building good nutritional habits.* Plus, it's a good idea to prioritize food sources when it comes to the nutrients that the body needs.
 School is in session below.

 Specifically: carbohydrates, protein, and fats.
 They’re all essential for unique reasons, and play a major role in the way our body functions—specifically functions like energy-yielding metabolism.*

 Protein plays an important role in enzyme support and muscle protein synthesis.
 One crucial thing to understand is that proteins are actually made up of building blocks called amino acids—twenty amino acids used by the human body, to be precise.
-Nine of these amino acids are considered essential, which means they can't be made by the body—you have to get them through your diet.
-(One easy way to hit your protein intake requirements is with a high-quality protein powder—ideally one that delivers a complete amino acid profile, like Essential Protein.)
-When you consume protein, your body breaks it down into these individual amino acids to serve a variety of different essential functions in the body—including a role in the production of more protein.
+Nine of these amino acids are considered essential, which means they can't be made by the body—you have to get them through the diet.
+(One easy way to hit protein intake requirements is with a high-quality protein powder—ideally one that delivers a complete amino acid profile, like Essential Protein).
+When we consume protein, our body breaks it down into these individual amino acids to serve a variety of different essential functions in the body—including a role in the production of more protein.
 Pretty cool.* (3)

 When it comes to fats, not all are created equal.
-To make the most of fats’ role in supporting energy storage, fat-soluble vitamin transporting, and organ protection, it’s important to aim for quality varieties like omega-3 fatty acids over saturated and processed fats, which can have unwanted impacts.
-(Hint: Fish, avocado, and nuts are all good sources.)*
+To make the most of fats’ role in supporting energy storage, and fat-soluble vitamin transporting it’s important to aim for quality varieties like omega-3 fatty acids over saturated and processed fats, which can have unwanted impacts.
+(Hint: fish, avocado, and nuts are all good sources.)*